 Focus on fundamental accounting concepts and their application in transaction analysis.
-Prepare and financial statements for business, proprietorships, partnerships, and corporations.
+Prepare financial statements for businesses, proprietorships, partnerships, and corporations.
 Covers the use of special journals, accounting for cash, receivables, payables, long-life assets, inventories, and payroll.
 Includes basic financial statement analysis techniques and various tax forms required by state and federal agencies.
 Required textbook (included): Accounting e-book available through Blackboard.
 Suggested prerequisites: familiarity with the PC or Fundamentals of PC Use course.

 A study of analyzing, classifying, and recording business transactions in a manual and computerized environment.
 Emphasis on understanding the complete accounting cycle and preparing financial statements, and analyzing the information reflected.
 Required textbook: Accounting e-book is available through Blackboard at acconline.austincc.edu.
 Suggested prerequisites: familiarity with the PC, or Fundamentals of PC Use course.